Search

 What Does Medication Misuse Mean?

-The most recent data from SAMHSA’s National Survey on Drug Use and Health shows that 43 million people used prescription medications, down from 44 million in 2019.
-Among these, over 6 million misused those prescriptions during that year, with 2 million reporting past-month prescription misuse.
+The most recent data from SAMHSA’s National Survey on Drug Use and Health shows that 43 million people used prescription medication, down from 44 million in 2019.
+Among these, over 6 million misused those prescriptions during that year, with 2 million reporting past-month prescription drug misuse, a form of prescription drug abuse.

-With many people misusing their prescription medications for the first time, and with millions of others already entrenched in medication misuse, the consequences can be serious, including addiction and potentially fatal overdose.
+With many people abusing prescription drugs for the first time, and with millions of others already entrenched in medication misuse, the consequences can be serious, including addiction and potentially fatal overdose.

 The overuse, underuse, and misuse of medication can all be considered abusive patterns.

-Any use of medication against medical or legal guidelines is considered medication misuse.
+Any use of prescription medication against medical or legal guidelines is called prescription drug misuse.
 The term is most commonly applied to prescription medications.
+It is also a form of substance abuse.

 Most people misusing medications take more than prescribed.
-The other common form of medication misuse involves using medications not prescribed for you.
+The other common form of prescription drug misuse involves using medications not prescribed for you.

 While medication misuse often leads to medication abuse, this does not always occur.